 There’s a perfect beginners area at the base than includes an indoor slope starter option for little kids too.

-Overall Oze-Iwakura is very convenient and well set up for families.
+Overall Oze-Iwakura Ski Resort is very convenient and well set up for families.

 The kids get a choice of snow sliding options from snow trikes to tubing off the magic carpet lift.